vishvAsa/purANam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/meta/abhinavagupta-gItArtha-sangrahaH/0/INTRODUCTION.md

 Because the Supreme and the Jīva (finite Ātman) are thus identical, the latter too is always engaged in the acts of Sr̥ṣṭi and Saṁhāra.( 3.
 Pt.
 II, p.
 228. \*) For, his nature is such.
 That is to say, inspite of his tiny nature due to his Pañca-kañcukas - (Five covers), he is still Cit, which is nothing but the Supreme.
 (4. Ch.
 XIII, 1-2. )

-Further, it is quite evident to everyone that the world of experience (including different gods like Indra) is manifested and is consequently of the nature of Prakāśa,which is nothing but the Supreme.
+Further, it is quite evident to everyone that the world of experience (including different gods like Indra) is manifested and is consequently of the nature of Prakāśa, which is nothing but the Supreme.
 Hence no Pramāṇa (proof) is needed to prove the existence of the Self-illuminating Supreme.
 (5. Ch.
 IX, 24-27; pt.
-II, pp. 270-01. ) But His real nature one can know through the preceptor's teachings (Gurūpadeśa) and the scriptures (Sruti, Agama etc.).
+II, pp. 270-01. ) But His real nature one can know through the preceptor's teachings (Gurūpadeśa) and the scriptures (Śruti, Āgama etc.).

 ### Dvaitabhāvanā and Advaitabhāvanā
 Concentration on the lower Tattvas (categories) alone amounts to Dvaitabhāvanā (duality view) that causes one to get caught in the whirl of birth and death.
 Similarly the meditation on the higher Tattvas amounts to Advaitabhāvanā (non-duality view) leading an aspirant to Mokṣa (emancipation).(1.
 Ch.
 III, 14-15. ) In other words the most important means to attain emancipation is to view all things including the senses and sense objects as manifestations of the Self; (2.
 Ch.
 II, 60; XHI, 14; pt.
 II, p.
-46. ) to meditate on the true nature of the Self, i.e. the acts of emenation and absorption are going constantly in the Self.
+46. ) to meditate on the true nature of the Self, i.e. the acts of emanation and absorption are going constantly in the Self.
 (3. I.e. by way of one's acts of receiving and rejecting.
 See ch.
 XI, 18; pt.
 II, p.
 228.)

 For, emancipation is nothing but the Pratyabhijñā (recognition): ‘All is nothing but the Supreme'; and 'I am the Supreme'.

 - 4. The stage in which one realises 'All is Supreme (nanu sarvaṁ khalu Vāsudevaḥ)' is known as Kramamudra in the Tantras.
 See ch.
 VIII, 12-13; IX, 5; pt.
 II, 154-55, 197.
 Further, all the Guṇas (Stands), i.e. the Sattva, the Rajas and the Tamas are emanations of Ahamvimarśa.
 Hence, a knowledge of Self with any restriction is wrong and therefore is bondage.

 This recognition an aspirant gets through the Grace of the Supreme and this Grace may or may not depend on the Karma-samatā (5.
 Ch.
 VII, 12-13; pt.
 II, pp. 155-56. the equableness of the good and bad effects of one's own actions) attained by the aspirant.

 ### Upāya-s
 This method of achieving emancipation through the said realisation is the method followed by the Sāttvatas (1.
 Ch.
 XI, 18. the highly evolved person) and it is known as Abhedopāya (unity-view method).

 Of course there are also other methods found prescribed in different scriptures of different schools.
 They may be either Bhedābhedopāyas (2.
 Ch.
 X, 19-42. duality-cum unity-view methods) or Bhedopāyas (duality-view methods).3 All these are intended for those who can not comprehend the All-inclusive Self as detailed in the BG.
 (See. in.ch.
-X and XI)
+X and XI).

 - 3. Ch.
 III, 39-48; IV, 29-38.
 These three Upayas may be the same as what are known in the Tantras respectively as the śambhava, śakta and Aṇava Upāyas.
 See pt.
 II, pp. 95, 214, 228.